soundpress/RulesOfNYC/docs/c07/index.rst

    UNL VEH WT    NOT TO EXCEED    TOTAL CU YDS    POUNDS    CONTAINERS

-which sign shall be displayed as required by § 5-07(q).
+which sign shall be displayed as required by 16 RCNY § 5-07(q).

 (h) All legends painted on the sides of the vehicle body shall be so placed to be visible at all times and not obscured by lowered hinged sideboards, or tarpaulin covers secured in place down the sides.